10fu3/bom/README.md

 ## Limitations & roadmap
 - Write operations (INSERT/UPDATE/DELETE) are intentionally out of scope.
-- The CLI currently bootstraps using the TiDB MySQL parser; PostgreSQL and SQLite DDL loaders exist internally but are not wired into `bomgen` yet.
+- The CLI currently bootstraps using the TiDB MySQL parser or the goyacc-based SQLite loader selected via `dialect`; a PostgreSQL DDL loader exists internally but is not wired into `bomgen` yet.
 - Generated `SelectAll` constants include scalar columns only—relations must be opted in to avoid infinite recursion across circular relations.

 ## License